Back to Blog

 Sarah Mitchell

-5 min read
+6 min read

 Many people assume that learning piano requires years of expensive lessons with a private teacher.
 While traditional lessons can certainly help, the reality is that thousands of people successfully teach themselves piano every year.

 Thanks to modern technology and online learning tools, teaching yourself piano has become more accessible than ever before.
+Many teachers and online programs take a different approach.
+Instead of starting with theory, they focus on teaching students how to play songs using chords and rhythm patterns.

 Why Self-Teaching Piano Is Possible Today